mirisuzanne/mia/content/narrators/delusions.md

 "I dedicated my life to theater".
 Which, I had no idea actually.
 But really, I think,
-he dedicated his life to Drama Therapy, which is different.
+he dedicated his life to Drama Therapy.
 He was a psychologist, I think?
+Which is different.
 But what am I going to do,
 fact-check him in the hospital?

 Uncle Chuck was also
-an evangelical, an ex-missionary.
+an evangelical, a missionary.
 Something I didn't really understand as a kid.
-When I was going through my divorce, he sent me this bulging envelope: pages of clipped articles from _Focus on The Family_ or whatever --
+But when I was going through my divorce, he sent me this bulging envelope: pages of clipped articles from _Focus on The Family_ or whatever --